Guilherme-Vasconcelos/js-crazychess-lib/CONTRIBUTING.md

 0. Visit [the issues tab](https://github.com/Guilherme-Vasconcelos/js-crazychess-lib/issues) and check if there are issues that you would like to work on.
 1. Found an issue?
 Before starting, please check its comments or [the backlog kanban](https://github.com/Guilherme-Vasconcelos/js-crazychess-lib/projects/1) to make sure there are no people working on it already.
 If there are not, you can post a comment telling me to assign you the issue.
 2. Implement the feature and [unit tests](https://jestjs.io/docs/en/getting-started.html).
 If the installation steps were successful, you should already have Jest installed on your project.
-3. Run `yarn coverage` (or `npm coverage`).
+3. Run `yarn coverage`.
 What is the difference between `yarn coverage` and `yarn test`?
 Well, they both essentially do the same thing: run your tests.
 The difference is that this project has been set-up so that, when you run `yarn coverage`, not only your tests will be run, but you will also be able to see the testing coverage.
 This way you will know if you have implemented tests for all the new features you created.
 4. If all the tests pass, you can now [commit the changes and push them to your fork](https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html).
 5. [Create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) so your changes can be merged into the official project.
 6. Congratulations!
 Now your new code will be tested and reviewed, and if everything is okay it will be merged into the official repository.
 We will warn you if there are changes to be made, so don't worry.